Property Tax Working Group

 Working Group Meetings

-The working group started meeting in February 2019 and concluded its meetings in July 2020.
-Working group meetings were scheduled for the third Thursday of every month.
+The working group started meeting in February 2019.
 12 regularly rescheduled working group meetings were held throughout the process.
 In addition to regularly scheduled meetings, five special working group meetings were held for Focused Recommendation Groups to complete their work and for the final meeting.
 Due to precautions related to COVID-19, working group meetings were suspended from March – June 2020.
-All meetings in July 2020 were held virtually on Zoom.

 The working group initially met to establish goals and a foundation for their work.
 These were further informed and refined following a public meeting in April 2019.
 The working group then spent seven meetings (May – November 2019) educating themselves on topic areas and hearing from guest speakers who provided additional perspective.
 From December 2019 to July 2020, the working group operated in Focused Recommendation Groups and worked on writing and refining their recommendations for a final meeting on July 23, 2020.